tom-dell/CVELK/README.md

 * Install and configure the ELK stack
 * Clone this repo into /home/
+* Apply the mappings to the indexs in ElasticSearch
 * Set a cronjob to run the python downloader script every hour

 You can find more details in setting up a local version here, in my Medium article: https://medium.com/@tom__dell/creating-your-own-cvel-87331d5aa16e